kamalraj0611/Articles/Build_Your_Own_Copilots_with_Azure_AI_Studio.md

 Azure AI Studio offers a powerful, unified platform to create, test, and deploy sophisticated generative AI applications.
 Whether you are building for text, image, or multi-modal use cases, Azure AI Studio provides all the tools you need for full-cycle AI development, from prompt design to deployment.

 Get started with Azure AI Studio at [ai.azure.com](https://ai.azure.com).
 For tutorials, see the QuickStart guides at [aka.ms/LearnAIStudio](https://aka.ms/LearnAIStudio).
-Stay tuned to Microsoft Mechanics for the latest in AI technology.